 I had been promising myself I would make this confection since last October and decided that today would be the day.
 I started off (as I usually do before making anything) researching my recipe collection and by talking with my Grandma Barbra.
-I had made buckeye candy one other time and used a Paula Deen recipe from her “Southern Bible” – but it didn’t work out.
-The butter measurement in that recipe needs to be checked – it can’t be right.
+I had made buckeye candy one time and used a Paula Deen recipe from her “Southern Bible” – but it did not work out.
+The butter measurement in that recipe needs to be checked – it can not be right.
 It didn’t call for enough butter.
 I know…shocked since it was a Paula Deen recipe, but the results of that batch were very dry and crumbly.

 I passed on Paula’s recipe and used one that my Grandma suggested from an old Kennard Friend’s Church cookbook – I believe the date of the book was around the 1960’s?
 The recipe looked simple enough – but called for paraffin wax.
 My Grandma explained to me (from her years working at Good’s Candies in Kennard and their refusal to use wax in their candies) that I could omit this – so I did.